kiwitcms/Kiwi/docs/source/guide/testrun.rst

 This chapter explains how to create, search, edit, execute, and generate reports for Test Runs in Kiwi TCMS.
-A Test Run in Kiwi TCMS contains the execution results of selected test cases against particular product builds and environment.
+A Test Run in Kiwi TCMS contains the execution results of selected test cases against particular product builds.

 To view Test Runs you have created or are assigned to you click **Main menu::DASHBOARD** or alternatively click **Personal menu::My Test Runs**.